Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

 \subsubsection{Differential flow}

+In this section, our predictions for U+U collisions will be contextualized using Au+Au experimental results and simulation data.

-Fig.~\ref{fig:diffcharged} displays our predictions for the differential $v_n$ for U+U at $\sqrt{s_{NN}} = 193\,\hbox{GeV}$ compared to the experimental results from Au+Au at $\sqrt{s_{NN}} = 200\,\hbox{GeV}$.
-For $v_3$, We find that our model's calculations of $v_3\{2\}(p_T)$ for U+U is similar to the event-plane $v_n$ data from PHENIX~\cite{Adare_2011} for Au+Au\footnote{The PHENIX data here does not use the scalar particle method.}.
-This is expected because $v_3$ depend mainly on local fluctuations which are similar in the two systems.
-Differential elliptic flow ($v_2$) for U+U is larger across all centrality classes than $v_2$ for Au+Au.
+Fig.~\ref{fig:diffcharged} introduces our predictions for the differential $v_n$ for U+U at $\sqrt{s_{NN}} = 193\,\hbox{GeV}$ compared to experimental results and our simulations for Au+Au at $\sqrt{s_{NN}} = 200\,\hbox{GeV}$.
+We find that our model's calculations of $v_3\{2\}(p_T)$ for U+U and Au+Au is similar to the Au+Au event-plane $v_3$ data from PHENIX~\cite{Adare_2011}\footnote{The PHENIX data here does not use the scalar-product method.}.
+This is expected because $v_3$ depends mainly on local fluctuations which are similar in the two systems, and are unaffected by initial configurations.

+Differential elliptic flow ($v_2$) for U+U is larger across all centrality classes than $v_2$ for Au+Au, independent of configurations.
+The differences do, however, get smaller as we move towards more peripheral regions.
 For the $0-10 \%$ centrality class, this is consistent with the deformation effects discussed in section \ref{subsub:ani}: we expect the elliptic flow to be enhanced in this region of the centrality spectrum because of the elliptic shape of $^{238}$U nuclei.
+The two Au configurations overestimate differential $v_2$ for $p_T \geq \qty{0.5}{\giga\electronvolt}$.
+While it may seem like cause for concern, it is important to remember that most produced particles have transverse momenta less than $\qty{1}{\giga\electronvolt}$, meaning that higher $p_T$ contributions to the integrated elliptic flow are relatively small.
+Nevertheless, this high-$p_T$ discrepancy is worth looking into, as it may point towards inadequacies within our hydrodynamics modelling.

 In the $10-20 \%$ and $20-30 \%$ classes, the differences are smaller and are themselves consistent with elliptic flow being noticeably larger for U+U collisions compared to Au+Au throughout the collision spectrum, as evidenced in Fig.~\ref{fig:chargedv22}.
-Our model's $v_4$ progressively deviates from the Au+Au results going from the central to peripheral collisions, but the deviation is less noticeable than $v_2$.
+The two configurations from both systems end up with overlapping $v_2$ lines, which further confirms that specific nuclear structure does not play an important role beyond central collisions.
+As for $v_4$, both collision systems underestimate this observable in peripheral ($10-30\%$) collisions.
+In central ($0-10\%$) collisions, both collision systems overlap with themselves and the experimental data.
+Therefore, our model predicts that $v_4$ for U+U collisions at $\qty{193}{\giga\electronvolt}$ should be similar (if not equal) to that of Au+Au collisions at $\qty{200}{\giga\electronvolt}$.